Yordanos Eyoel

 Yordanos Eyoel is an Ethiopian-American democracy entrepreneur who is the Founder and CEO of Keseb.
 Keseb is a nonpartisan organization building a transnational civil society ecosystem to advance inclusive and resilient democracies.

-Yordanos is an Ashoka Fellow, a Civil Society Fellow of the Aspen Institute, a Highland Leader, and a recipient of several awards including from the Elevate Prize Foundation and Unorthodox Philanthropy.
+Yordanos is an Ashoka Fellow, a Civil Society Fellow of the Aspen Institute, and a recipient of several awards including from the Elevate Prize Foundation and Unorthodox Philanthropy.
+Her work and writing have been featured in TED, Fast Company, Stanford Social Innovation Review, NPR, and Harvard Business Review, among others.

 A former Fellow of the SNF Agora Institute at Johns Hopkins University, Yordanos earned a B.A. in Economics and Political Science, Honors, Phi Beta Kappa, from the University of Florida, where she was inducted into the University’s Hall of Fame.
 She also holds a Master’s in Public Policy from Harvard Kennedy School.